tylerharter/cs301-projects/fall19/lab-p6/README.md

 ## Sets

-In class, we learned about the Python `list`.
+In class, we learned about the Python `list` sequence.
 Another simpler structure you'll sometimes find useful is the `set`.
+A set is NOT a sequence because it does not keep all the values in any particular order.
 You can create sets the same way as lists, just replacing the square brackets with curly braces.
 Try it!

 ```python
 example_list = ["A", "B", "C"]